-NOTE: Questioned and known reference samples must be extracted separately.
+NOTE: When analyzing individual cases, outside of the batch process, questioned and known reference samples must be extracted separately.
 If samples are extracted on the same day, questioned samples should be set up first.

 The sample sizes listed below are the typical recommended amounts.
-Evidence samples vary in quantity and condition so samples sizes may be adjusted accordingly.
+Evidence samples vary in quantity and condition so sample sizes may be adjusted accordingly.
+The size of sample used may be case dependent and may be based upon the results of screening tests, visual appearance, and total sample amount.
 The analyst should make an effort to retain sufficient sample for replicate testing if possible; however, those samples of limited size/quality may need to be consumed (See BI-QA 5.2.2).